 The last time most of the works were exhibited together was in 2008, when 38 of the 39 were assembled in Dublin to celebrate the centenary of the Municipal Gallery’s founding.
 The present-day Hugh Lane Gallery may not be the magnificent building on St. Stephen’s Green that Sir Hugh dreamed of, but even he would have to admit that in the end, everything worked out just fine.

 When Lane traveled to America, at least one of his friends tried to prevent him from booking return passage on the Lusitania.
 That friend was Mr. John Quinn.
-Quinn’s own death was the inciting incident in another tale about art and the law.
-Check out our Series 1 episode “The Brouhaha,” about the time when the concept of modern art itself went on trial in a US Customs Court.
+Quinn’s own death was the inciting incident in another tale about art and the law (“The Brouhaha”).

 W. Somerset Maugham, who wrote a witty letter supporting the Dublin Municipal Gallery, later spent time in Hollywood working on screenplays for Paramount.
-During that time, he lived at the Garden of Allah hotel, the subject of Series 7’s “The Garden of Oblivion.”
+During that time, he lived at the Garden of Allah hotel (“The Garden of Oblivion”).

 - Lady Gregory, Augusta.
 Hugh Lane’s Life and Achievement, With Some Account of the Dublin Galleries.
 London: John Murray, 1921.